KeeJef/EIPs/LIPS/LIP-2.md

 <img src="../assets/lip-2/blockchainexample.PNG" width="700">

-*Figure 6: Blockchain with unrepairable checkpoints, N = 4 *
+*Figure 6: Blockchain with unrepairable checkpoints, N = 4*

 The only way to overcome this issue is to allow Service Nodes to simultaneously sign multiple chains.
 Clients must measure the dominant chain as the one with the most Service Node signatures.
-However, this reintroduces the risk of a double spend as Service Nodes can now authorise duplicate chains outside of N.
+However, this reintroduces the risk of a double spend as Service Nodes can now authorise duplicate chains outside of *N*.

 <img src="../assets/lip-2/blockchainexample2.PNG" width="700">